 Screening for Family Arbitration

-Family arbitration is an excellent choice for many separating couples, but it is not helpful in all cases.
+Family arbitration is often a good process choice for separating couples, but not always.

 For instance, if there is a substantial power imbalance resulting from the inability of one client to retain legal counsel, court may be a better choice for the family where legal advice is often accessible.
 If one client has substantially more money than the other, arbitration could cause an injustice based on one client’s better ability to afford to pay a private arbitrator.

 If there are vulnerable children who could be impacted by an arbitrator’s decision, and neither parent can afford to retain a lawyer for those children, it may be in the child’s best interest that a court resolve the dispute, where free resources are available to support families.
 If one client is unable to fully participate because they are afraid of the other person, the family may be better served in court where more resources are available to support both parties and the children.
 Or if the situation is one that cries out for judicial intervention, such as a question of public health, an arbitrator may be ethically obliged to recommend the matter be addressed in a publicly accountable court process.